Presbyterian Church (USA): Structure

 The General Assembly Permanent Judicial Commission (GAPJC) is the highest Church court of the denomination.
-It composed of one member elected by the General Assembly from each of its constituent synods (16).
+It is composed of one member elected by the General Assembly from each of its constituent synods (16).
 It has ultimate appellate jurisdiction over all Synod Permanent Judicial Commission cases involving issues of Church Constitution, and original jurisdiction over a small range of cases.
 The General Assembly Permanent Judicial Commission issues Authoritative Interpretations of The Constitution of the Presbyterian Church (USA) through its decisions.